 Congress is expected to approve another round of stimulus checks to most Americans in March -- here’s what you need to know.

-The House passed a $1.9 trillion pandemic relief package early Saturday, 219-212, that includes $1,400 checks for most Americans and billions of dollars for schools, state and local governments and businesses.
+The Senate approved a sweeping pandemic relief package over Republican opposition on Saturday, moving President Joe Biden closer to a milestone political victory that would provide $1,400 checks for most Americans and direct billions of dollars to schools, state and local governments, and businesses.

 The bill cleared by a party-line vote of 50-49 after a marathon overnight voting session and now heads back to the House for final passage, which is expected by the end of this week at the latest.